 Keeping your word

 Your word is your bond, so you need to choose your vows and promises carefully.
 You will not get lost.
 If Heaven can trust you with small things, Heaven will trust you with greater responsibilities, and you will move forward to your bright future step by step.
+If you have a debt and pay it back, Heaven will smile on you.

 Translated by Yi Ming